lokmeinmatz/Scylla-Container/README.md

 ### 📦️ DockerFile
 Following instructers briefly explains the steps required to start the Flask listener in a Scylla Docker container (to run separately from PetriSim):

 First, build the Docker image using the Dockerfile.
-From this directory, in the terminal, call 'sudo docker build -t apiTool .'
+From this directory, in the terminal, call 'docker build -t apiTool .'

 This will get Linux, Java, python and all the dependencies and set up the Docker image for later use)

-After the Docker image is created, use 'sudo docker run -p 8000:8000 -d apiTool'
+After the Docker image is created, use 'docker run -p 8000:8000 -d apiTool'

 This runs the created image and exposes port 8000 for the Flask listener.
-You can use 'sudo docker ps' to see it's tag and 'sudo docker logs <container-tag>' to check what it prints.
+You can use 'sudo docker ps' to see it's tag and 'docker logs <container-tag>' to check what it prints.

 !
 The above instructions assume you compile scylla successfully, using Apache Maven.